ai-driven-dev/agents/README.md

 # Global Guidelines
 Clean Architecture & DDD:
 - Organize code by domain boundaries (domain, application, infrastructure).
+  - After each generation, check if the code is conformed to DDD principles.
 - One file per feature/domain.
 Each module reflects a distinct business area.
 - Maintain clear use cases and entities.
 Security: